For Ordering Online click here

 Drying Walnut Heat-Bodied Oil ($30.00) This product is no longer available.
 According to the many paint-analysis studies done by modern researchers, a heat-bodied oil can be detected often in the old master's works.
 Curiously, many of these works exhibit up-standing paint texture that, instead, visibly reflect the typical effects of resin-oil-varnish-use within the paint.
 Thus, this up-standing quality is not in accordance with the melting effect truly garnered with the use of common HB-Oils-- like standoil and my own historical version of Heat-Polymerized Walnut Oil.
 However, through a long and complex cooking procedure, linseed oil and walnut oil can be transformed into a fluid oil that does indeed produce upstanding texture to fresh oil paint.
 I no longer make this heat-bodied oil -- it is too complex to imagine any olden painter making and using it. [ Note: There is another heat-bodied oil --the so-called "burnt plate oil" --made by greatly heating an oil until it catches fire and assumes the consistency of liquid rubber.
 This much-thickened oil found use in lithography during Rembrandt's day.
 Some painters today believe this type of oil was used by that master to create his expressive pastose paint; and this thinking again being based on modern-day chemical analysis of the master's paint-chips.
 Having myself made many trials with this "fired oil", using it with handmade paints, I must respectfully disagree.
 The character this highly-heated oil evokes with lead white does not typically match Rembrandt's clever craftsmanship; rather, its use creates nothing more than an extreme slumpy-sluggish-ness.
 The reader should bear in mind that according to latest research, high temperature resin oil varnishes --like Amber Varnish or copal varnish, which are resins dissolved at extremely high temperatures into oils-- produce signatures of only heat-bodied oil.
 There is no signature of the resin.
 Apparently, the highly-cooked resins lose their basic "fingerprints" due to high-temperature heat-destruction.
 Again, this is according to the latest research and analysis.
 Thus, recent proclamations maintaining the old masters used only simple pigment-and-oil plus additions of heat-bodied oil are not truly supported.
 Again, the commonly-available oil varnishes of the day --which nearly every household had at ready for ever-day use --give-off the very same finding of HB-oil.
 My own best-guess is the old masters utilized slight additions of highly-heated resin-in-oil varnishes to obtain the durability and application character of their wonderous paint -- and not simple heat-bodied oil.
 I encourage all to perform their own extensive trials in order to best decide the issue for themselves.

-Though I no longer offer it, my own Walnut Drying HB-Oil was utilized in creating the following :
+Though I no longer offer it, my own Drying Walnut HB-Oil was utilized in creating the following :

 Rembrandt: An Attempt to Copy his Self Portrait using Resin varnishes and heat-bodied oil.
 Click here